Isaac Bruce: Personal life

 Bruce is a Christian.
-Bruce is nicknamed “The Reverend” because he wishes to become one after he finishes his football career; he also wants to become a substitute teacher.
+Bruce is nicknamed "The Reverend" because he wished to become one after he finished his football career; he also wanted to become a substitute teacher.

 Bruce is married to Clegzette Bruce.
 They have two daughters.

 Bruce is the elder cousin of Canadian Football League wide receiver Arland Bruce.
 Bruce is the younger cousin of NFL running back Derrick Moore.

 Bruce is a member of the Omega Psi Phi fraternity.

 Philanthropy

 Since 1996, Isaac Bruce has provided tickets to home games to various schools and youth organizations, including partnering with Haz-Waste to provide jerseys and limousine rides for children.
 He was a United Way spokesman in 1996–97 and United Way African American Leadership Giver from 1997 to 1999.
 In 2008, he recorded a public service announcement and personal voice message for the RESPECT!
 Campaign against domestic violence.